Muddassir916/Lab-Report-2/StringServer.md

 ![Image](ge.png)

 In this screenshot, the methods we use are url.getPath(), which also uses the methods of .equals() to see if a part of the url, which is another value, is what we are looking for.
 We also used the likes of .split(), specifically .split("=") which along with .startsWith("s="), we are able to grab whatever comes after it.
-Regarding the values of relevant fields, we firstly set the String msg to a blank string, so that we can add to it as we please.
+Regarding the values of relevant fields, we first set the String msg to a blank string, so that we can add to it as we please.

 ---

 ![Image](imge.png)

-In this screenshot, we are using many of the same methods, {url.getPath(), .equals(), .split(), .startsWith()}, but the main difference is  the line --> `msg += query + "\n"`; by doing this, it is appending and it changes at each request, adding to the previous string input we included.
-The value from the first input is appended, and it awaits the second input to include on a seperate line under the first one.
+In this screenshot, we are using many of the same methods, {url.getPath(), .equals(), .split(), .startsWith()}, but the main difference is the line –> msg += query + "\n"; by doing this, it is appending and it changes at each request, adding to the previous string input we included.
+The value from the first input is appended, and it awaits the second input to include on a separate line under the first one.

 ## **Part 2**